Bios4Biol/MINTIA/README.md

 ## Installation
 This MINITA repository is for command line user.<br/>
-For an easy install, conda environments is recommended.
+For an easy install, conda environment is recommended.
 To install Miniconda, follow [this tutorial](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) or, to install Ananconda, follow [this one](https://docs.anaconda.com/anaconda/install/).